 General Educational Leadership & Administration is a concentration offered under the educational administration major at Mississippi College.
-We’ve gathered data and other essential information about the master’s degree program in educational leadership and administration, such as if the program is offered online, ethnicity of students, how many students graduated in recent times, and more.
+We’ve gathered data and other essential information about the master’s degree program in educational leadership and administration, such as diversity of students, how many students graduated in recent times, and more.

 If there’s something special you’re looking for, you can use one of the links below to find it:

 In 2019-2020, the average part-time graduate tuition at MC was $645 per credit hour for both in-state and out-of-state students.
-The average full-time tuition and fees for graduate students are shown in the table below.
+The following table shows the average full-time tuition and fees for graduate student.

-Looking for online learning options?
-Good news, you can take online classes in the educational leadership and administration master’s degree program at MC.
+Online degrees for the MC educational leadership and administration master’s degree program are not available at this time.
 To see if the school offers distance learning options in other areas, visit the MC Online Learning page.

 About 77.3% of the students who received their Master’s in educational leadership and administration in 2019-2020 were women.
 This is higher than the nationwide number of 69.2%.

-Around 40.9% of educational leadership and administration master’s degree recipients at MC in 2019-2020 were awarded to racial-ethnic minorities*.
+Of those graduates who received a master’s degree in educational leadership and administration at MC in 2019-2020, 40.9% were racial-ethnic minorities*.
 This is higher than the nationwide number of 30%.

 You may also be interested in one of these majors related to general educational leadership and administration.